phreeza/manuscript_axon_potentials/doc/manuscript.md

 is replaced by its spatial derivative $w'$.
 In the second component,
 $I_\lambda$ is multiplied by the derivative of the density $n'$, but here the weighting function $w$ is unchanged.

+- relate to the two components right here

 The utility of this decomposition will become clear when considering a minimal example of a fiber density distribution in the shape of a piecewise constant